FPetronilho/game-manager/README.md

 - **Review Microservice**: A microservice to handle reviews of books, games and movies.
 - **Recommendation Microservice**: A microservice to handle books, games and movies recommendations based on what the user has consumed so far.
+- **Notification Microservice** : A microservice to send notifications to users about recommendations.